x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-service.md

 # Exchange Emergency Mitigation (EM) service

-The Exchange Emergency Mitigation (EM) service is a service that helps to keep your Exchange Servers secure by identifying and addressing threats by applying mitigations to your servers.
+The Exchange Emergency Mitigation (EM) service is a service that helps to keep your Exchange Servers secure by applying mitigations to address any potential threats against your servers.
 It uses the cloud-based Mitigation Service endpoint to apply and download the mitigations and to collect and send diagnostic data to Microsoft.

 The Exchange EM service runs as a Windows service on your Exchange Server.
 When you install the September 2021 (or later) CU of Exchange Server 2016 or Exchange Server 2019, the EM service will be installed automatically on servers with the Mailbox role.
 The EM service will not be installed on Edge Transport servers.